 It is created with an embossing or die cutting machine and textured embossing folders.

-Sizzix and Cuttlebug are two of the most popular brands on the market.
-Both are operated by a crank handle on the side of the machine.
+Sizzix big Shot, the Spellbinders Platinum 6 and the Cuttlebug are the most popular brands on the market.
+They are operated by a crank handle on the side of the machine.

 Simply "sandwich" the card into an embossing folder and add different plates.